hiTushar/GUVI_prebootcamp/README.md

-# GUVI_prebootcamp is has other branches w/ CodeKata problems
+# GUVI_prebootcamp has other branches w/ CodeKata problems